Categories Eye Care, Vision

 This procedure can also work with astigmatism.
 Once complete, your surgeon will place the flap back over the cornea.
 It heals naturally over time.
 Most often, you will only need anesthetic drops since no type of stitches or bandages is necessary.
 Your eye doctor will give you steps to take to care for your eyes in the days after treatment.

-Are You a Candidate for LASIK Surgery?
+Are You a Candidate for Laser Eye Surgery?

 Many of our patients are candidates for LASIK surgery.
-To find out, come in to see your ophthalmologist in our office for a consultation and a thorough eye exam.
+To find out, come in to see your ophthalmologist in our office for a free consultation and a thorough eye exam.
 We’ll talk about the ways in which this procedure can help you.
 We’ll also take to you about the risks.
 These risks include concerns with corneal infection, dry eyes, night driving problems, sensitivity to light, and some scarring.
 While these risks are rare, it is important for you to consider them before having this procedure.

 Schedule an Exam and Consultation for LASIK with Your Ophthalmologist Today